pranjalpandey693/TechStore/README.md

    cd <repo-folder>

 2. Set up .env:
-- copy sample .env.txt as .env in both frontend and backend
+- copy sample .env.txt as .env in both Frontend and Backend

 3. Build and run with Docker:
    ```bash